 You might need to get approval from your council's building control team though.
 Check with your local authority.
 If you get a free system, your provider will normally do this for you - but always check.

 Can you get free solar panels?

 It's possible to find companies that offer to fit panels worth £7,000 for free.
 However, you don't get paid - it keeps the lucrative feed-in tariff.
 So if you have £7,000 knocking about, you may be better off buying panels yourself.

 With free panels, you still get the £125ish per year electricity savings.
 By setting your appliances to use energy during daytimes you can increase this sum, plus prices are predicted to rise hugely over 20 years, which means your savings will rise too.
 Another bonus is that the firm maintains the panels and pays for insurance.

 Before the payments to generate electricity were cut, there were a lot of free solar panel companies.
 Now many have pulled out.

-But with so few providers, which only install in certain areas anyway, it's now harder for some to get free panels.
-That's before you even factor in criteria including the requirement for a south-facing home.
+But with so few providers it's now harder for some to get free panels.
+That's before you even factor in criteria including the requirement for a south-facing home, while they only install in certain areas anyway.

 Who can get this?